scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** holy

 Mark a 5x5 tile area centered on yourself.
 Any undead or monstrosity attempting to enter the consecrated ground makes a Charisma save against your spellcasting roll.
-On failure they cannot willingly enter.
+On fail they cannot willingly enter.
 Any undead or monstrosity that enters for the first time this round or ends their turn inside the consecrated ground gains Burn 2.
 Allies inside the zone gain 1 success to all attribute savess.
 Leaving the consecrated ground ends the spell.
 If the spell lasts for the full 10 minutes the area remains consecrated for 1 day.

 The area increases by 2 for every level cast above 2nd.